magento/merchdocs/src/system/action-log.md

 ## Archiving Admin Actions Logs

 Admin action logs can be archive for number days.
 We can also setup to delete those archive after specific time.
-To do that
+To do that :
 1. In the left panel, expand **Advanced** and choose **System**.
-2. Expand the **Admin Action Log Archiving**
+2. Expand the **Admin Action Log Archiving**.
     - Set the number of days to keep archived log into **Logs Entry Lifetime, Days.
     - Set the Frequency for make archive into **Log Archiving Frequency.